-A person with a phobia doesn’t have to have panic attacks for accurate diagnosis.
+A person with a phobia doesn’t have to have panic attacks for accurate diagnosis, however.

 Treatment for phobias can involve therapeutic techniques, medications, or a combination of both.

-The therapy focuses on identifying and changing negative thoughts, dysfunctional beliefs, and negative reactions to fear.
-New CBT techniques use virtual reality technology to safely expose people to the sources of their phobias.
+The therapy focuses on identifying and changing negative thoughts, dysfunctional beliefs, and negative reactions to the phobic situation.
+New CBT techniques use virtual reality technology to expose people to the sources of their phobias safely.

 If you have a phobia, it’s critical that you seek treatment.
 Overcoming phobias can be difficult, but there’s hope.
 With the right treatment, you can learn to manage your fears and lead a productive, fulfilling life.